dongli/data-translators/notes/prepbufr_notes.md

   error is missing, this quality marker is set on all other data on surface level - i.e., height, wind, temperature and specific humidity - regardless of whether or not its observation error is missing.)
+- NCEP/SDM: An observation is assigned a purge flag.
+Applies to pressure, height, wind, temperature and specific humidity.
 - 15: Step PREPRO: An observation is flagged for non-use by the analysis.
   Applies to pressure, height, wind, temperature, specific humidity, rainfall rate, precipitable water and cloud top pressure.

   Step PREVENT: A moisture observation is above 300 mb.
 Applies to moisture.